 There are many online running programs, but TheONE runners personally guide you at your pace.
-Thanks to the live video interaction, they can watch remotely via the camera of your Smartphone and indicate what you can improve while walking.
+Thanks to the live video interaction, they can watch remotely via the camera of your Smartphone and indicate what you can improve while running.

 What can you learn from an online running trainer?